Countly/countly-sdk-documentation/java/current.md

   <strong>Changing Device ID with server merge</strong>
 </p>
 <p>
   <span>In case your application authenticates users, you might want to change the ID to the one in your backend after he has logged in.
-This helps you identify a specific user with a specific ID on a device he logs in, and the same scenario can also be used in cases this user logs in using a different way (e.g another tablet, another mobile phone, or web).
+This helps you identify a specific user with a specific ID on a device he logs in, and the same scenario can also be used in cases this user logs in using a different way.
 In this case, any data stored in your Countly server database associated with the current device ID will be transferred (merged) into the user profile with the device id you specified in the following method call:</span>
 </p>
 <pre><code class="java hljs">Countly.<span>session</span>().changeDeviceIdWithMerge("New Device Id");</code></pre>
 <p class="anchor-heading">